Airbus : revises up jet demand, warns of 'lose-lose' tariff war | MarketScreener

 The European planemaker confirmed a continued boom in demand due to the growth of cities and a burgeoning Asian middle class.

-But the industry faces a squall of new pressures from global trade tensions, the partial unwinding of globalization and an anti-flying campaign from climate activists, notably in Europe.
+But the industry faces a squall of new pressures from global trade tensions, the partial unwinding of globalisation and an anti-flying campaign from climate activists, notably in Europe.

 Adding fresh anxieties are tensions within aviation itself after the World Trade Organization tentatively approved U.S. sanctions against European products including Airbus jets, in a long-running dispute over aircraft subsidies.